TheFive/osmbc/help/menu.Article Editor.md

 In the edit mode you can change most fields of an article.

 On the top you can reassign the article to another blog, e.g. move it to the next week, or in future blog.
-Warning, do not move an article, if in one language it is already published.
+Attention: Do not move an article, if in one language it is already published.
 (There is no check for this now).

 Choose a category for the article.
 Whats an category is for is shown direct near the selector.
+If you choose unpublish as category, the article is still in the blog (to seen when it was collected), but it will disappear in the published blog.
+Please add a reason for unpublishing.

 An article can have an predecessor (in the same category) to indicate the position of an article in a blog.
 So if some articles belong together, you can "bind" them close together.
+You can use First, to indicate that the article has to be the first in the category.

 If no predecessor is set, the articles are sorted by the title in alphabetical order.